attinto/attinto/README.md

 # Hi, I'm Alejandro

-I started at Amazon in operations—the kind of work where you're moving fast.
-Eventually, I moved into Business Intelligence Engineer in Luxembourg, which felt natural.
-But here's the thing: my team was quite strong in data engineering.
-These people lived and breathed pipelines, infrastructure, and scale.
-I had to adapt.
+My professional life has been long, from restaurants to call centers, however my corporate life started at Amazon in operations, the kind of work related to packages and fulfillment centers.
+Eventually, I moved into Business Intelligence Engineer in Luxembourg, which was amazing.
+My team was quite strong in data engineering.
+They breathed pipelines and Redshift.
+I had to adapt and I learned a lot.

+Also, I had an amazing opportunity to build some web applications:

+    1. A system to transform and format text into HTML, this is widely used at Amazon
-That shift transformed my role.
-I moved from analyzing data to developing applications and systems that enable analysis and automate compliance processes, specifically for Anti-Money Laundering and Suspicious Activity Monitoring.
+    2. A full aplication to automate compliance management for Anti-Money Laundering and Suspicious Activity Monitoring.

 ---

 ## What I Do Now

-I'm a **Data Engineer**, and a big part of my work has involved moving petabytes of data.
+I work as Data Engineer on a small company.

 I've also built full-stack applications—backends, frontends, UIs, the whole stack—and regular websites when the project calls for it.

-But honestly?
-The best moment in programming is when this thing that you are working on finally works.
+Honestly the best moment in programming is when this thing that you are working on finally works after hours of not working.

 Also, sometimes I do some vibe coding.
 Just testing a fresh idea, proving a concept works, no pressure.